Emma Haruka Iwao

-Emma Haruka Iwao is a Japanese computer scientist and cloud developer advocate at Google.
+Emma Haruka Iwao (born April 21, 1984) is a Japanese computer scientist and cloud developer advocate at Google.
 In 2019 Haruka Iwao calculated the then world record for most accurate value of pi (π); which included 31.4 trillion digits, exceeding the previous record of 22 trillion.
 This record was surpassed in 2020 by Timothy Mullican who calculated 50 trillion digits, but she reclaimed the record in 2022 with 100 trillion digits.
+The record was surpassed by a computer storage company in 2024, reaching roughly 105 trillion digits.
 She identifies as queer.

 Early life and education

 As a child, Iwao became interested in pi.
 She was inspired by Japanese mathematicians, including Yasumasa Kanada.
 She studied computer science at the University of Tsukuba, where she was taught by Daisuke Takahashi.
 She was awarded the Dean's Award for Excellence in 2008, before starting graduate studies in computing.
-Her master's dissertation considered high performance computer systems.
+Her master's thesis considered high performance computer systems.
 After graduating, Iwao took on several software engineering positions, working on site reliability for Panasonic, GREE and Red Hat.